Sailing Instructions 2018

 20. Class Championships

-Racing will take place under the current racing rules of sailing 2013-
+Racing will take place under the current ISAF racing rules of sailing 2017-

-(a) The safety of a boat and her entire management including insurance shall be the sole responsibility of the owner/competitor racing the boat who must ensure that the boat and crew are adequate to face the conditions that may arise in the course of the race.
-Neither the establishment of these sailing instructions nor the inspection of the boat under these conditions in any way limits or reduces the absolute responsibility of the owner/competitor for his crew, his boat and the management thereof.
-The race organisers shall not be responsible for any loss, damage, death, or personal injury howsoever caused to the owner/competitor, his skipper or crew, as a result of their taking part in the race or races.
-Moreover every owner/competitor warrants the suitability of his boat for the race or races.
+(a) The safety of a boat and its entire management including insurance shall be the sole responsibility of the owner/competitor racing the boat who must ensure that the boat and crew are adequate to face the conditions that may arise in the course of the race.
+Neither the establishment of these sailing instructions nor the inspection of the boat under these conditions in any way limits or reduces the absolute responsibility of the owner/competitor for their crew, the boat and the management thereof.
+The race organisers shall not be responsible for any loss, damage, death, or personal injury howsoever caused to the owner/competitor, their skipper or crew, as a result of their taking part in the race or races.
+Moreover every owner/competitor warrants the suitability of their boat for the race or races.